apache/arrow/r/PACKAGING.md

 Prepare and check the .tar.gz that will be released to CRAN.

 - [ ] `git fetch upstream && git checkout release-X.X.X-rcXX && git clean -f -d`
-- [ ] Run `make build` (copies Arrow C++ into tools/cpp, prunes some unnecessary components, and runs `R CMD build` to generate the source tarball that includes vignettes)
+- [ ] Run `make build`.
+This copies Arrow C++ into tools/cpp, prunes some unnecessary components, and runs `R CMD build` to generate the source tarball.
+  Because this will install the package, you will need to ensure that the version of Arrow C++ available to the configure script is the same as the version that is vendored into the R package (e.g., you may need to unset `ARROW_HOME`).
 - [ ] `devtools::check_built("arrow_X.X.X.tar.gz")` locally
 - [ ] Run reverse dependency checks.
 Currently this is a [manual process](https://gist.github.com/paleolimbot/630fdab1e204d70fea97633d8fa15ccb);